metatensor/metatensor/docs/src/index.rst

 Metatensor
 ==========

-Metatensor is a specialized data storage format for all your atomistic machine learning needs, and more.
-Think numpy ``ndarray`` or pytorch ``Tensor`` equipped with extra metadata for atomic — and other particles — systems.
+``metatensor`` is a library for defining, manipulating, storing, and sharing arrays with many, potentially sparse, indices.
+Think numpy's ``ndarray`` or PyTorch's ``Tensor`` with additional metadata and block-sparse storage.

+``metatensor`` was designed to work with data in atomistic machine learning and makes it easy, memory efficient, and fast to keep track of spherical harmonics orders, neighboring atoms indices, atomic types, and much more.
+It can also store gradients, keeping them together with the associated values.

 .. grid::